discover-labs/dictum/docs/docs/data_model/multiple_files.md

 # Organizing a Larger Project with Multiple Files

 As your project grows, so does your config file.
 Most real-life projects contain dozens of tables, which are hard to navigate between in a single file.
-Fortunately, Hyperplane allows you to put each table's config into a separate file.
+Fortunately, Dictum allows you to put each table's config into a separate file.

 ## Create `tables` folder

-Hyperplane expects your table configs to be in YAML files inside `tables` folder, at the same path as your `project.yml` file.
+Dictum expects your table configs to be in YAML files inside `tables` folder, at the same path as your `project.yml` file.
 This folder's expected name is controlled by `tables_dir` option in your `project.yml`.
 The default is `tables`, but you can set it to whatever you want.